 1/2 cup dried bread crumbs

-Heat the oven to 325°F. Put the fresh bread in a bowl, cover it with water, an let it soak for a minute or so.
+Heat the oven to 325°F. In a bowl, cover bread with water, and let soak for a couple of minutes.
 Pour off the water and wring out the bread, then crumble and tear it into tiny pieces.

-Combine the bread with all of the remaining ingredients except the tomato sauce in a medium mixing bowl, adding them in the order that they are listed.
+In a mixinb bowl, combine soaked bread with all of the remaining ingredients (EXCEPT tomato sauce), adding them in the order that they are listed.
 Add the dried bread crumbs last to adjust for wetness; the mixture should be moist wet, not sloppy wet.

-Shape the meat mixture into handball-sized meatballs and space them evenly on a baking sheet.
+Shape mixture into handball-sized meatballs and space them evenly on a baking sheet.
 Bake for 25 to 30 minutes.
 The meatballs will be firm but still juicy and gently yielding when they’re cooked through.
-(At this point, you can cool the meatballs and hold them in the refrigerator for as long as a couple of days or freeze them for the future.

 Dump the meatballs into the pan of sauce and nudge the heat up ever so slightly.
 Simmer the meatballs for half and hour or so (this isn’t one of those cases where longer is better) so they can soak up some of the sauce.
 Keep them there until it’s time to eat.